thehyve/ohdsi-covid19-site/archetypes/study/index.md

 # Database identifiers of databases used for the study
 databases: []

+# Conditions studied; if multiple conditions are being studied,
+# duplicate all keys under "conditions"
+conditions:
+# Concept name
+- concept_name:
+  # Concept identifier
+  concept_id:
+  # Concept code and vocabulary metadata
+  code:
+    # Concept code
+    concept_code:
+    # Vocabulary id
+    vocabulary_id:
+    # URL to term in vocabulary (e.g. http://snomed.info/id/69896004)
+    concept_code_url:

-# Study Type, choose 0 or 1:
+# Study protocol
-# 0: Clinical Application
-# 1: Methods Research
-study_type: []
+study_protocol:
+  # Protocol identifier; specifically created for the website

-# Author identifier of the authors contributing to the study
+  # The identifier is the last part of the URL directing to the particular study protocol
-authors: []
+  protocol_id:

-# Start date of the study, use date format YYYY-MM-DD
+  # Last modification date, use date format YYYY-MM-DD
-start_date:
+  date_modified:
+  # Protocol identifier, in case protocol has an identifier elsewhere
+  protocol_identifier:

-# Study description
+  # Protocol license
-description:
+  license:
+  # URL to the protocol
+  protocol_url:
+  # Version of the protocol
+  version:

 # URL to the forum thread about the study
 forum_thread_url: